AmbroseT/Coursera_repo/README.md

 =============

 This repo will hold previous courses' files in their respective directories.
 Previous course files that required a github repo.
-THis is to keep those files and cleanup the repo list at the same time.
+This is to keep those files and cleanup the repo list at the same time.